nataliabernardo/Tensorflow_ObjDetection/README.md

 ### 6. Next Steps

+* Adjust image augmentation to improve the precision.
+* Improve the algorithm for extracting images of corners from Google Street View, to make sure the ramp is entirely on the image.
 * Expand beyond Fremont.
-* Improve the algorithm for extracting images of corners from Google Street View.
-* Share with City of Seattle.